431115/U16A2/README.md

 ![alt text](<imgs/after P1.png>)

+I have found that you can select previous dates in the date picker which is not needed for tasks that are due in the past.
+In the next version of the code I will make it so you are unable to select previous dates.

 ### problem 2
 I have changed it so the columns it uses to generate the hash is not set to 0 so it reads all the columns instead of just the first one.